 The pipeline output and sustainability metrics were set consistent with corporate goals.
-The science and technology committee of the board of directors assessed the company's progress toward achieving these goals at 3.8 (on a scale of 1 to 5), noting that 3 major products were approved (plus 4 other approvals) versus a goal of 3 products, and 5 new molecular entities (NMEs) moved into Phase III versus a goal of 3 NMEs.
+The science and technology committee of the board of directors assessed the company's progress toward achieving these goals at 3.8 (on a scale of 1 to 5), noting 3 major product approvals (plus 4 other approvals) versus a goal of 3, and 5 new molecular entities (NMEs) moved into Phase III versus a goal of 3 NMEs.
 Additionally, 61 percent of pipeline projects met their milestone goals, which was below the target of 70 percent.
 The science and technology committee also performed a subjective assessment of the quality of the pipeline.
 Based on the recommendation of the science and technology committee, the compensation committee certified a pipeline score of 3.8 resulting in a pipeline multiple of 1.40.

-Combined, the sales, EPS, and pipeline progress multiple yielded a bonus multiple of 1.25.
+Combined, the sales, EPS, and pipeline progress multiples yielded a bonus multiple of 1.25.